Centenary University

-Centenary University is a private liberal arts university in Hackettstown, New Jersey.
-Founded as a preparatory school by the Newark Conference of the United Methodist Church in 1867, Centenary evolved into a Junior College for women and later a coeducational four year University offering undergraduate and Master's level graduate programs.
+Centenary University is a private university in Hackettstown, New Jersey, United States.
+Founded as a preparatory school by the Newark Conference of the Methodist Episcopal Church in 1867, Centenary evolved into a junior college for women and later a coeducational university.

-Situated in suburban Warren County, New Jersey, 52 miles west of New York City, 35 miles southeast of the Delaware Water Gap National Recreation Area, and 26 miles northeast of Easton, Pennsylvania in the Lehigh Valley, the school's main campus is identifiable by the Old Main building, listed on the National Register of Historic Places.
+Situated in suburban Warren County, New Jersey, 52 miles west of New York City, 35 miles southeast of the Delaware Water Gap National Recreation Area, and 26 miles northeast of Easton, Pennsylvania, the school's main campus is identifiable by the Edward W. Seay Administration Building, listed on the National Register of Historic Places.

 History

-Centenary was founded as the Centenary Collegiate Institute (CCI) by what was then known as the Methodist Episcopal Church in 1867.
+Centenary University was founded as the Centenary Collegiate Institute (CCI) by the Newark Conference of what was then called the Methodist Episcopal Church in 1867.
 The name was chosen to commemorate the centennial of Methodism in the United States.
-It was built at a cost of $200,000.
+It was built for $200,000.
 George H. Whitney, D.D., was president from 1869 to 1895.
+The first commencement ceremony was held on June 25, 1875.

-Beginning as a coeducational preparatory school, CCI became a girls only institution in 1910.
+Beginning as a coeducational preparatory school, CCI became a girls-only institution in 1910.
 In 1940, it became a junior college: Centenary Junior College.
-It would subsequently become Centenary College for Women in 1956 before becoming Centenary College in 1976, a four-year college for girls offering associate and bachelor's degrees with men allowed to pursue degrees only at night courses.
-In 1988, men were allowed to attend full time.
+It would subsequently become Centenary College for Women in 1956 before becoming Centenary College in 1976, a four-year college for women offering associate and bachelor's degrees, with men allowed to pursue degrees only during night courses.
+In 1988, men were allowed to attend full-time.
 In 1995, master's degree programs were introduced.
 In 2016, Centenary College was granted University status by the New Jersey Secretary of Higher Education.